Sagan-Ro/nocs_cata_mod/README.md

 **New Items (Armor & Storage):**

 * **Survivor's Archer Backpack**: A custom-built backpack modified furthered to be an archer's best friend.
 Lots of storage, manageable encumbrance and a built in quiver.
 * **Survivor's Scout Suit**: A home-made suit build to live off the land.
-Comes with ample storage, warm fur lining, environmental and physical protection, a built in watch, a built in gasmask and a makeshift sheath ring.
+Comes with ample storage, warm fur lining, environmental and physical protection, a built in watch, a built-in gas mask and a makeshift sheath ring.
 This suit looks very good on you, in a post-cataclysmic sort of way.
 * **Survivor's Armored Scout Suit**: A home-made suit build to live off the land.
-Comes with ample storage, warm fur lining, environmental and physical protection, a built in watch, a built in gasmask and a makeshift sheath ring.
+Comes with ample storage, warm fur lining, environmental and physical protection, a built in watch, a built-in gas mask and a makeshift sheath ring.
 The suit is carefully crafted of Kevlar fabric and reinforced in metal.
 This suit looks very good on you, in a post-cataclysmic sort of way.
 * **Bio-Weapon badge**: A round silver medallion that identifies the wearer as a part of the Bio-Weapon project.
 * **Stealth Cloak**: An experimental cloak that uses a highly sophisticated network of cameras and LEDs to render the user fully invisible.
 It is powered by built-in torsion ratchets.
 Due to particularities of its construction, it is very difficult to move in, hampering wearer's strength, dexterity and movement speed.
 * **pair of Mute Boots**: Experimental reinforced boots that completely silence your steps, but also slow your movement.
-* **pair of radiogenic goggles**: Experimental googles that use gamma radiation emitters, allowing the user to see through walls and in the dark.
+* **pair of radiogenic goggles**: Experimental goggles that use gamma radiation emitters, allowing the user to see through walls and in the dark.
 Prolonged use is not recommended due to danger of radiation poisoning.
 * **light military armor**: A full body light suit of grey bulletproof armor.
 'Easy' to move in at the cost of unarmored joints.
 * **military armor**: A full body suit of grey bulletproof armor.
 Somewhat 'easy' to move in by having joints jointed by leather.
 * **heavy military armor**: A full body suit of grey bulletproof armor.
 Difficult to move in because of steel reinforcement.